 I covered what a floating caliper is previously, and you can check that out here – “Are calipers suppose to move?” but since most calipers are floating, this will likely apply to you.

-Diagnosis – Common symptoms of a dragging wheel include excessive brake dust on one wheel, heat from one wheel, particularly, and vehicle pulling to one side.
-To diagnose a suspected dragging break, – jack the affected wheel up and spin it; it should spin freely; if it won’t budge or only moves a little, you found a dragging brake, and you’ll need to remove the wheel for further diagnosis.
+Diagnosis – Common symptoms of a dragging wheel include excessive brake dust on one wheel, heat from one wheel, particularly, and the vehicle pulling to one side.
+To diagnose a suspected dragging brake, jack the affected wheel up and spin it; it should spin freely.

 You may find the brake resources page useful, it’s a fluff-free guide to DIY brake repairs.